-The recently published National Transport Strategy 2 (NTS2) presents a Vision for Scotland's transport system over the next 20 years.
+The new National Transport Strategy for Scotland (NTS2) was launched in February 2020 and provides a Vision for Scotland's transport system over the next 20 years.
 The Strategy contains four key Priorities, each with three associated Outcomes for a sustainable, inclusive, safe and accessible transport system, helping to deliver a healthier, fairer and more prosperous Scotland for communities, businesses and visitors.
 The key Priorities are: